sophie-kiehl/MIP_280A4_Final_Project/report.md

 ## Initial Summary

 This report documents the final project I did for MIP 280A4, Microbial Sequence Analysis, in the fall of 2022.
-In this project, I used Illumina and Nanopore sequencing data from a bacterial genome to identify a
+In this project, I used Illumina and Nanopore sequencing data from a _Planococcus_ genome to identify its species using de novo assembly, BLAST, and genome alignments.

 It is written in [Markdown format](https://www.markdownguide.org/basic-syntax/).